nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ***Note: this tool is in development and everything including the README and the documentation is "under construction"!***

-This is the repository for the pyJSON Schema Loader and JSON Editor - a limited feature set editor for JSON files, that utilises JSON Schema to create and validate JSON files.
+This is the repository for the pyJSON Schema Loader and JSON Editor - a JSON schema based JSON Editor and Validator.

-## Purpose
+## About

-The tool shall be used for storing important metadata within a filesystem-based approach.
-It doubles as a restricted JSON editor with the capability to read JSON and generate them from a schema, but neither to generate JSONs or schemas from scratch, in order to maintain the flow "Schema -> JSON".
-If you need to create a schema from scratch, you may use [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)) developed in the context of the [QPTdat project](https://www.forschungsdaten.org/index.php/QPTDat).
-It shall be noted that the capabilities of this tool are subject to change.
+This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based JSON editor capable of creating valid JSON from JSON schema.
+With pyJSON, one can create, edit, validate and save JSON documents.
+Furthermore, a simple search function helps keeping track of filesystembased repositories filled with metadata.

+ For a JSON schema creating software that is capable of being integrated in network workflow structures, please have a look at [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)).

 # Requirements